HenrikBengtsson/future/README.md

 ### Synchronous Futures

 Synchronous futures are resolved one after another and most commonly by the R process that creates them.
 When a synchronous future is being resolved it blocks the main process until resolved.
-There are two main types of synchronous futures in the future package, _eager_ and _lazy_ futures, which are described next.
+There are two types of synchronous futures in the future package, _eager_ and _transparent_.
+(If future (<= 1.2.0), there was also _lazy_ futures, which has now been deprecated in favor of `f <- future(..., lazy = TRUE)` and `v %<-% { ... } %lazy% TRUE`.)

 #### Eager Futures